-When the temperature increases, the NTC resistor value on the NTC pin decreases.
-Thus, the voltage on the NTC pin decreases to a level lower than 1.2V.
-The comparator output changes polarity and turns SW1 off and connects SW2 to 1.24V.
+When the temperature increases, the NTC resistor value decreases, thus reducing the voltage on the NTC pin.
+When the voltage decreases to a level lower than 1.2V, the comparator output changes polarity and turns SW1 off and connects SW2 to 1.24V.
 This pulls VR_TT# low and sends the signal to start thermal throttle.
-There is a 6μA current reduction on the NTC
+There is a 6μA current reduction on the NTC pin and 20mV voltage increase on the threshold voltage of the comparator in this state.
+The VR_TT# signal will be used to change the CPU operation and decrease the power consumption.
+Temperature will decrease over time and the NTC thermistor voltage will go up.
+When the NTC pin voltage achieves 1.24V, the comparator output will resume its original state.
+This temperature hysteresis feature of VR_TT# is illustrated in